living-atlases/generator-living-atlas/README.md

 ![](yo-living-atlas.png)

-After runing the inventories following the generated README instructions:
+After runing the inventories following the instructions from the generated README:

 ![](after-running-inventories.png)